Safeguarding Policy

 Disclosures of abuse

-Staff, volunteers, participants and their family or friends, external agencies or the general public may disclose allegations of abuse perpetrated upon children and adults participating in Together!
+Workers, volunteers, participants and their family or friends, external agencies or the general public may disclose allegations of abuse perpetrated upon children and adults participating in Together!
 2012 C.I.C. activities.

 Disclosures made by an activity participant, family member or external agency

 Many incidents of abuse only come to light because the abused individual discloses the information himself or herself.
 Often they may not realise they are being abused and may not be aware of the significance of what they are disclosing.
 Some disclosures may happen after many years.
 There may be good reasons for this and any delay in reporting or disclosing by an abused person should not cast doubt on their truthfulness.
-Staff members will be expected to take all allegations seriously, however insignificant they may initially seem.
+Team members will be expected to take all allegations seriously, however insignificant they may initially seem.

 Consent

-All action, including referrals to Social Services and the police, must be subject to the consent of the complainant.
+All action, including referrals to Adult Services and the police, must be subject to the consent of the complainant.
 In every situation it will be assumed that a person can make their own decisions, and action will only be taken in the absence of consent where:

 • They or others are in physical danger, i.e. they are not the only person at risk and the risk to others needs to be considered;